swcarpentry/DEPRECATED-bc/novice/hg/01-backup.md

 </div>
 <div class="out" markdown="1">
 ~~~
-.	..	.git
+.	..	.hg
 ~~~
 </div>

-Git stores information about the project in this special sub-directory.
+Mercurial stores information about the project in this special sub-directory.
 If we ever delete it,
 we will lose the project's history.

-We can check that everything is set up correctly by asking Git to tell us the status of our project:
+We can check that everything is set up correctly by asking Mercurial to verify the structure of our repository:

 <div class="in" markdown="1">
 ~~~
-$ git status
+$ hg verify
 ~~~
 </div>
 <div class="out" markdown="1">
 ~~~
-# On branch master
+checking changesets
-#
+checking manifests
-# Initial commit
+crosschecking files in changesets and manifests
-#
+checking files
-nothing to commit (create/copy files and use "git add" to track)
+0 files, 0 changesets, 0 total revisions
 ~~~
 </div>